“Helpful and Trustworthy Attorney”

 He told me the amount I would receive at the beginning of the process.
 He also told me that I would never have to step inside of a court room, which I didn’t want to due to the complex challenges of probate court.
 Ryan and his team worked very hard for me.

-Keith and his team were fantastic.
-We had heard horror stories of the probate process but our experience was fast and flawless with Keith.
+Stacy and her team were fantastic.
+We had heard horror stories of the probate process but our experience was fast and flawless with Stacy.
 The loss of our loved one was very unexpected and the estate was complicated.
 Considering the circumstances I can honestly say it couldn’t have gone any better.
-I have already recommended Keith to others and will continue to.
+I have already recommended Stacy to others and will continue to.

 Trusts that were created during the settlor’s life can be either “revocable” or “irrevocable.”
 A revocable trust can be ended by the settlor at any time.